tesujimath/nu_plugin_bash_env/README.md

 > register nu_plugin_bash_env
 ```

-The plugin reads the specified environment file and returns any new or changed environment variables as a record, suitable for passing to Nu's `load-env`.
+The plugin reads the specified environment file (if any) and evaluates variables from `stdin` (if any) and returns any new or changed environment variables as a record, suitable for passing to Nu's `load-env`.

 ## Dependencies